Employee communication defined

 Technology improves every aspect of employee communication.
 From smartphones to computers, apps, and intranets, tech is the backbone of every high-level employee communication strategy.

-Technology helps to facilitate real-time communication, provides a centralized platform, improves the reach and speed of communication, and enhances collaboration.
+Technology facilitates real-time communication, provides a centralized platform, enhances the reach and speed of communication, and improves collaboration.
 Overall, technology is an invaluable tool for improving employee communication and helping organizations to stay connected and productive.

 Intranet

-Setting clear goals and implementing an employee communications strategy with the support of the right intranet platform to assist will have your team communicating efficiently and effectively, regardless of its size or location.
+Setting clear goals and implementing an effective employee communications strategy, supported by the right intranet platform, will enable your team to communicate efficiently and effectively, regardless of its size or location.

 Mobile apps